 Back 2 Basics - Mechanical Engineering

-Let's make some fractals!
+Let's combine science, math and art using fractals!
 Fractals are beautiful patterns found everywhere in the world around us.
 We will become fractal detectives as we discover fractals in trees, rivers, flowers and more!
-We will zoom into algebraic fractals and create fractal art, then make custom fractal t-shirts.
-We will also learn about the amazing Fibonacci sequence, and construct a giant spiral fractal.
+We will zoom into algebraic fractals using Xaos, free fractal software on the Fractal Foundation web site, and create fractal art, such as cutout cards and tetrahedrons of marshmallows and toothpicks.
 Come see why fractals are SMART: Science, Math, and Art!

 Computer programming is not only a highly valued skill, it can be a lot of fun and can be a powerful tool for creative expression.
 Java is a popular and convenient object-oriented programming language.
 It is often used for interactive web pages and a variety of computer and device applications and games.
 In this course, we will teach programming skills while students compete in a multi-player taxi game developed in Java.
 Students will run taxi companies and try to be the fastest ones to pick up passengers, take them to their destinations, and collect fares.
 Being competitive will require students to write Java code to direct their taxis along the best routes and manage their taxi companies efficiently.
 Students will learn to use computer programming as a tool for creative problem solving.